 - 1. All medical records shall be the property of Connecticut Valley Hospital and shall not be removed from the Hospital. - 2.
 Each member shall be responsible for maintaining complete and legible records for each of his/her patients. - 3.
 The admission psychiatric evaluation shall include a preliminary treatment plan. - 4.
-A Master Treatment Plan (MTP) shall be completed under the direction of the Attending Psychiatrist within 10 days of admission or transfer of a patient.
-This master treatment plan shall be based on the assessments completed by all members of the treatment team including, nurses, social workers, psychologists, Ambulatory Care Services physician, dietitians and/or other allied health professionals as stipulated by hospital policy. - 5.
-The Attending Psychiatrist shall be responsible for the completion of an integrated clinical formulation or summary based on the assessments completed by members of the treatment team.
+A master treatment plan (MTP) shall be completed under the direction of the attending psychiatrist within 10 days of admission or transfer of a patient.
+This master treatment plan shall be based on the assessments completed by all members of the treatment team including, nurses, social workers, psychologists, ambulatory care service physician, dietitians and/or other allied health professionals as stipulated by hospital policy. - 5.
+The attending psychiatrist shall be responsible for the completion of an integrated clinical formulation or summary based on the assessments completed by members of the treatment team.
 This formulation shall outline the patient's presenting problems and shall form the basis for the patient's MTP.
-This document shall be completed within 10 days of admission and shall become a part of the Master Treatment Plan. - 6.
+This document shall be completed within 10 days of admission and shall become a part of the master treatment plan. - 6.
 Progress notes shall be entered into the medical record of each patient on a weekly basis for the first 8 weeks after admission and monthly thereafter.
-The Attending Psychiatrist shall summarize all the treatment rendered to his/her patients and shall indicate progress made towards treatment goals.
+The attending psychiatrist shall summarize all the treatment rendered to his/her patients and shall indicate progress made towards treatment goals.
 The progress notes shall address each problem identified in the MTP. - 7.
 All progress notes shall be signed, dated and timed in accordance with Health Information Management requirements. - 8.
-At the time of discharge, the Attending Psychiatrist or covering physician shall be responsible for completeness of the clinical material in the patient's record, that the final diagnosis has been stated, and that all records have been duly signed within thirty (30) days of discharge.
+At the time of discharge, the attending psychiatrist or On-Call physician shall be responsible for completeness of the clinical material in the patient's record, that the final diagnosis has been stated, and that all records have been duly signed within thirty (30) days of discharge. - 9.
+In the case of the readmission of a patient, all previous records on file shall be made available for the use of the attending psychiatrist and other members of the treatment team.
+This shall apply whether the patient is being attended by his/her previous psychiatrist or another.

-- 9. In the case of the readmission of a patient, all previous records on file shall be made available for the use of the Attending Psychiatrist and other members of the treatment team.
-This shall apply whether the patient is being attended by his/her previous psychiatrist or another. - 10.
-All members of the Medical Staff shall familiarize themselves with and adhere to the Health Information Management service guidelines for timeliness of completion of required documentation. - 11.
+- 10. All members of the Medical Staff shall familiarize themselves with and adhere to the Health Information Management service guidelines for timeliness of completion of required documentation. - 11.
 Abbreviations that have been approved by the Medical Staff shall be the only abbreviations used in the progress notes.
 Symbols and abbreviations shall have only one meaning.
 Only standard abbreviations as approved by the Medical Staff shall be used when writing medication and other orders.
 An official legend of approved abbreviations shall be kept on file.
 Each physician shall be given a copy of the hospital's abbreviations list.
 The only exception shall be generally accepted English abbreviations such as for the months of the year, days of the week, etc. - 12.
 Diagnostic nomenclature shall be that used in the Diagnostic and Statistical Manual of Mental Disorders- IV (DSM-IV) or future revisions published by the American Psychiatric Association; and the latest edition of the International Classification of Diseases published by the United States Public Health Service. - 13.
-A progress note shall be entered in the medical record by the Attending Psychiatrist assigned and/or ACS clinician whenever a patient is discharged, sent to, or returned from another hospital or hospital ER that clarifies the rationale for the assessment, or diagnostic evaluation received, the therapeutic interventions rendered, and the recommendations provided for follow-up care.
-After hours, this function is provided by the covering physician.. - 14.
-The Medical Staff complies with the relevant Section of the General Statutes of Connecticut (CGS Chapter 99) concerning the confidentiality of patient records, Federal Confidentiality Regulations (CFR 42, Part 2) concerning confidentiality of alcohol and drug dependency records, as well as all Health Insurance Portability and Accountability Act (HIPAA) requirements.
+A progress note shall be entered in the medical record by the appropriate LIP (attending psychiatrist, on-call physician, ACS physician or APRN) whenever a patient is discharged to and/or returns from another hospital or hospital ER clarifying the rationale for the assessment, diagnostic evaluation received, therapeutic interventions rendered, and recommendations provided for follow-up care.